Without a doubt, Facebook is THE PLACE for most businesses to build target audiences and generate revenue.

 - You can also choose ‘Daily Unique Reach,’ to ensure that your ads are served once per day to unique users.
 Jon Loomer discusses the complexities in leveraging this option, in more detail, in this article.

 Note: There’s no fixed number that can be said to be the upper-frequency cap.
 It depends on your product, type of ad campaign and industry.
-Generally, though, you can expect the audience to be overwhelmed, after serving an ad 3 to 4 times.
+Generally, though, you can expect the target audience to be overwhelmed, after serving an ad 3 to 4 times.

 3. Spend and ROAS (Return on Ad Spend)build targeted, high-quality traffic to your website.